Xpra-org/repo-build-scripts/README.md

 DISTROS="Fedora:34" ./build_all.sh
 ```

 For more details, refer to the (ugly) scripts themselves.
+The source download script requires `rpmspec` (found in `rpm-build` package on Fedora).
 The `arm64` images require `qemu-system-aarch64` and / or `qemu-user-static`.